csabourin/LearningExport2Docx/Readme.md

 ## Limitations

-This script only works with BrightSpace course exports that follow the expected file structure.
+This script only works with LMS course exports that follow the expected file structure.
 If the course export is incomplete or contains unexpected elements, the script may not work as intended.

 Additionally, the script may not handle all types of media or interactive elements.
 Please verify the output file's content to ensure accuracy.